lizardsystems/midea-mini-dongle/README.md

 ## Firmware

-You may use [simple config](esphome/simple.yaml) or wite your own .
+You may use [simple config](esphome/simple.yaml) or write your own following by instructions on the ESPHome website.

 ### Flashing
 Please read flashing manual